Oven Baked Sweet Potato Chips

 • Preheat the oven to 300°F. Prepare a baking sheet by fitting it with a large cooling rack.

-• Bake for 30-40 minutes, flipping every ten minutes, or until curling and browning around the edges.
+• Bake for 30–40 minutes, flipping every 10 minutes or until the chips are curling and browning around the edges.
 Let cool completely on the cooling rack, then store in an airtight container.

 Notes